Intern

 Building on the Associate Principal role, Principals originate and lead a client portfolio of high-impact projects.
 Principals exemplify leadership and inspire trust and confidence across a diverse range of constituents.
 As a Principal, you will be a member of the Firm’s Leadership Team and Management Committee and contribute to the strategic direction of the firm with other senior leaders.
 You will also play an important role in growing and nurturing the talent and capacity of staff.

-I joined Redstone as an Analyst.
-My career path is a testament to the opportunities that Redstone creates to learn new skills, serve a range of clients, and help build an impactful firm.
-As a Principal, I work to advance all of our firm’s values, from helping social impact-focused organizations advance systemic change to developing diverse leaders within the firm to building the social sector by sharing insights from our work.
+I joined Redstone as an Associate after completing my Masters in Public Policy.
+As a Principal at Redstone, I work to advance our firm’s values, from helping social impact-focused organizations advance systemic change to developing diverse leaders within the firm, to building the social sector by sharing insights from our work.

-The bulk of my time remains focused on expanding and deepening our relationships through excellent client service.
-I need to ensure that our work not only delivers strongly on a project’s scope, but does so in a way that helps the people with whom we work advance their broader organizational strategies and grow in their field as individuals.
-At any given time, I am likely to be leading a few projects and exploring new impact opportunities, while 1) taking care to limit my commitments so that I remain deeply engaged in all my projects (no parachuting in and out!) and 2) identifying common threads that may have lessons for the broader fields of shared prosperity and economic equity.
+Most of my time is focused on leading teams that are solving exciting problems for our clients.
+I need to ensure that our work not only delivers strongly on a project’s scope but does so in a way that helps the people with whom we work advance their broader organizational strategies and grow in their field as individuals.
+At any given time, I am likely to be leading a few projects and exploring new impact opportunities.
+An exciting part of my role is having the opportunity to identify common threads across projects that may have lessons for the broader fields of education, philanthropy, and economic equity.

-Meanwhile, I’m constantly looking for ways to keep my teammates at their growth-edge and elevate their insights with the client, leverage the expertise of our external consulting partners, be a better “development lead” mentor to several colleagues, and build the culture, team, and relationships of Redstone’s New York office.
-And as a member of the firm’s management committee, it is especially important that I actively champion our efforts to build a more equitable, inclusive, and just firm, in both formal capacities (e.g., serving on the firm’s DEIJ working group or supporting recruitment) and on a day-to-day basis in ensuring all Redstoners feel they fully belong and are set up to thrive. – Jeremy Avins, New York
+Meanwhile, I’m constantly looking for ways to support my teammates and elevate their insights with the clients – coaching and mentoring team members is a big part of my job.
+I am also working to be a better “development lead” mentor to several colleagues and build a collaborative culture across teams and the firm.
+It is especially important that I actively champion our efforts to build a more equitable, inclusive, and just firm, in both formal capacities (e.g., recruiting, systems for delivering upward feedback) and on a day-to-day basis to ensure all members of the team are set up to thrive. – Rachel Cowher